Quantum transitions from superfluid to insulating phases in disordered Bose systems: Discussion

 \subsection{Site-diluted and inhomogeneously bond-diluted antiferromagnets. $\gamma>0$.}

 The local imbalance in sublattices magnetizations produced by disorder in site-diluted HAFs near the percolation threshold and in the inhomogeneously bond-diluted HAFs near and away from the percolation threshold results in the divergence of the uniform susceptibility upon approaching the QCP from the ordered side ($\gamma>0$). \cite{harkir,percrev,dilut4,inbond1} Our discussion in Sec.~\ref{dilhaf} is a generalization of results obtained in Refs.~\cite{shenderaf,harkir} (see also the review Ref.~\cite{percrev}) for diluted HAFs near the percolation threshold.
-In particular, one has from Eq.~\eqref{phi1} $\phi=\sigma-\nu<z\nu$ (cf.\ Eq.~\eqref{phi2}) at $d=3$ that signifies inapplicability of ansatz \eqref{ansatz}.
+In particular, one finds $\phi=\sigma-\nu<z\nu$ (cf.\ Eq.~\eqref{phi2}) at $d=3$ using values of percolation critical exponents and Eq.~\eqref{phi1} that signifies inapplicability of ansatz \eqref{ansatz}.
 The origin of this inapplicability is in the disorder-induced local imbalance in sublattices magnetizations. \cite{dilut2,dilut3,hoyos} It was found \cite{percrev} that localized excitations (fractons) in the infinite cluster show a superuniversal behavior at $d\ge2$ near the percolation threshold:

 (see Eqs.~\eqref{dosinf}).